FahmidaBilla/Sqlalchemy-Challenge/README.md

 5. Closing session.

-# Part 2: Design Your Climate App
+# Part 2: Design Climate App

 After the initial analysis have been completed, I designed a Flask API  based on the queries which has been saved as app.py.
 The steps were done as below: